Skip to main content

 Q: I still have more questions!

-A: Kaspersky Transparency Centers provide our enterprise customers and partners with the opportunity for executive briefings on our products, including Kaspersky VPN, as well as our engineering and data management practices.
+A: Kaspersky Transparency Centers provide our enterprise customers and partners with the opportunity to receive executive briefings on our products, including Kaspersky VPN, as well as our engineering and data management practices.

-• To request remote or physical access to a Kaspersky Transparency Center, and to learn more about the Kaspersky VPN service, visit the Kaspersky Transparency Center website.
+• To request remote or physical access to a Kaspersky Transparency Center, or to learn more about the Kaspersky VPN service, visit the Kaspersky Transparency Center website.